Delaware hosts Doherty and Northeastern - WTOP News

 Newark, Delaware; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Northeastern visits the Delaware Fightin’ Blue Hens after Chris Doherty scored 21 points in Northeastern’s 70-62 victory over the Hampton Pirates.
+BOTTOM LINE: Northeastern visits the Delaware Fightin’ Blue Hens after Chris Doherty scored 21 points in Northeastern’s 70-62 victory against the Hampton Pirates.

-The Fightin’ Blue Hens are 7-5 on their home court.
-Delaware is fourth in the CAA with 24.2 defensive rebounds per game led by Christian Ray averaging 6.3.
+The Fightin’ Blue Hens have gone 7-5 at home.
+Delaware scores 74.1 points while outscoring opponents by 4.1 points per game.

-The Huskies have gone 7-9 against CAA opponents.
-Northeastern is 5-7 in games decided by 10 or more points.
+The Huskies are 7-9 in conference games.
+Northeastern is ninth in the CAA with 8.5 offensive rebounds per game led by Doherty averaging 2.3.

 Delaware scores 74.1 points per game, 1.9 more points than the 72.2 Northeastern allows.
 Northeastern averages 6.5 made 3-pointers per game this season, 0.3 fewer makes per game than Delaware gives up.